Jaccouille/wurst-pop-up-ui/README.md

 # wurst-pop-up-ui
 Create a pop up frame upon triggered event

-Custom fdf file define a frame with 1 background and 3 icons which borders have been removed
+[Custom fdf file](https://github.com/Jaccouille/wurst-pop-up-ui/blob/main/imports/PopUp.fdf) define a frame with 1 background and 3 icons, centered icon has its borders removed for clarity, remove [this line](https://github.com/Jaccouille/wurst-pop-up-ui/blob/main/imports/PopUp.fdf#L32) if you want to keep the borders

 You need to add the .toc and .fdf files from the imports folder into your own project's imports folder.